Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

 Dr. Ting Tang joined the Water Program (WAT) at IIASA in November 2017, as a Research Scholar.
-Her main task at IIASA is water quality modeling towards integrated assessment of global water resources as well as local management options.
+Her main task at IIASA is water quality modeling towards integrated assessment of global water resources and the associated solution options.
 She contributes to the development of the Community Water Model (CWatM), especially to the incorporation of water quality components into the CWatM.

-Her current research interest is spatially-distributed water quality modeling embedded in integrated modeling systems at various spatial scales (catchment, regional and global), with a focus on nutrients, salinity, pesticides among others.
+Her current main interest is spatially-distributed water quality modeling embedded in integrated modeling systems at various spatial scales (catchment, regional and global), with a focus on nutrients, salinity, pesticides among others.
 Other research interests include nature-based solutions for water quality issues and Remote Sensing applications in water quality.

 International Institute for Applied Systems Analysis (IIASA)